uzma-yakub-7/yakubs-codeyard/nova-ai chatbot/SETUP.md

    - Go to Bandicam.
 Click REC.
 Speak
    - Stop and play → confirm voice recorded

-## Struggling With Recording Your Voice?
+## Struggling With Bandicam for Recording Your Voice?
 - Here's an alternative:
      - Open your phone
      - Use Voice Recorder app (default app)